 The FIRST thing you must do, is load the database.
 This is for a few reasons:

 - The Editor currently hasn’t got any specific data loaded, such as which clubs players play for.
 Therefore you need to load in the information.

-- You can choose (when the January update is released) whether to start from the original database or the updated one.
+- Also you can choose (when the January update is released) whether to start from the original database or the updated one.

 The following is a list of ‘database options’ if you will, these are the 18 categories of items that are editable via this program: